heptarch/heptarch.github.io/projects.md

 not a science.

-All things considered, I see no reason why the recipe should not be *attempted* at a smaller scale and in other circumstances.
-Maybe it is or has been, in places I am not familiar with, with indifferent results, and the experiment abandoned.
+All things considered, I see no reason why the recipe should not be *attempted* at a smaller scale and in less propitious circumstances.
+Maybe it is or has been, in places I am not familiar with, with indifferent results and the experiment abandoned.
+But I get the feeling that